Creativity Collaboratives

 Tiverton Primary

-Woods Bank Primary
+Woods Bank Academy

 As part of Arts Council England’s Creativity Collaboratives programme we are working with nine primary schools from the Elliot Foundation across the Midlands, to explore how schools can use creativity and artistic collaborations to enable children to flourish.
-Below are details about the projects we have been working on …
+Below are details about the projects we have been working on in 2023 and 2024…

 Billesley Primary School